Questaal Home

 $ open fplot.ps

-It plots circles for in the file, against a continuous red line for the analytic result.
+It plots circles for k(E)k_\parallel(E) in the file, against a continuous red line for the analytic result.
 They should agree almost exactly.
 Note that there are higher lying parabolas as well.
 These correspond to free electron energy bands in the folded zone.

 Free electron energy bands